AMD Ryzen 9 7950X proves to be up to 30% faster than its predecessor in leaked benchmarks - How smart Technology changing lives

 AMD impressed by presenting its new generation of processors with prices much friendlier than expected.
-The most advanced in the series, the Ryzen 9 7950x promises up to 29% more performance than its predecessor for less.
+The most advanced in the series, the Ryzen 9 7950x promises up to 29% more performance than its predecessor, while charging less.
 On Saturday (03), the model appeared in a benchmark test leaked on chipell.

 It is worth remembering that the processors have not yet hit the market — this should only occur in October — therefore, it is understood that the tested hardware is a pre-production model with few optimizations of the Ryzen 9 7950X.
 Anyway, the CPU reached 38,984 points in Cinebench R23which coincides with the leap promised by AMD.